XQueryInstitute/Course-Materials/error handling/README.md

 [Try it!](http://try.zorba.io/queries/xquery/meFXr1HHu%2BGBe7O3l1aj40GxStk%3D)

-This style of defensive programing helps to surface type mismatches which might otherwise produce hard-to-diagnose bugs in your code.
+This style of defensive programming helps to surface type mismatches which might otherwise produce hard-to-diagnose bugs in your code.

 ##Reading Errors

-Reading error messages takes a little practice.When you encounter an error, you will receive what many perceive as a cryptic message identifying the kind of error along with an indication of where that error occurred in your code.
+Reading error messages takes a little practice.
+When you encounter an error, you will receive what many perceive as a cryptic message identifying the kind of error along with an indication of where that error occurred in your code.

 For example, evaluating this expression